 You can obtain a licence to install and operate gaming machines in:

-- Restaurants with a liquor licence (maximum 3 gaming machines) NB: If a restaurant experiences a change of manager or restaurant manager and thus has a new liqour licence, the licence holder must submit a new application (form no. 6-01) for licence to install and run gaming machines for restaurants as well as a copy of the valid liqour licence
+- Restaurants with an alcohol licence (maximum 3 gaming machines) NB: If a restaurant experiences a change of manager or restaurant manager and thus has a new alcohol licence, the licence holder must submit a new application (form no. 6-01) for licence to install and run gaming machines for restaurants as well as a copy of the valid licence to sell alcohol

-- Gambling arcades (premises without a liquor licence, but where the premises are constantly manned during opening hours)
+- Gambling arcades (premises without an alcohol licence, but where the premises are constantly manned during opening hours)

 How to obtain a licence